Banaba has been used in the Philippines for blood

 would interact with insulin.
 If you are a type II diabetic, discuss

-with your doctor regarding the use of a banaba supplement to see if this
+with your doctor regarding its use to see if this

-herbal supplement is appropriate for your particular condition.
-This banaba will be updated on a regular basis
+herbal remedy is appropriate for your particular condition.

 Blood sugar can be reduced by eating less.
 If you have an interest in a

-Other herbs and nutrients involved in blood sugar
+herbs and nutrients involved in blood sugar control include cinnamon,

 leaves.
-Banaba Leaf potent extract provides active levels of corosolic
+This potent extract provides active levels of corosolic

 acid, without